growingpenguin/growingpenguin.github.io/_posts/2024-04-29-IsaacSim_SemanticSegmentation.md

 This can be used if randomized materials are not loaded in time or if temporal rendering artifacts (such as ghosting) are present due to objects being teleported <br/>
 The Control Timeline checkbox will start/stop/pause/resume the timeline together with the recorder, after each recording the timeline is moved to timestamp 0 <br/>

-## Record Turtlebot Synthetic Data
+## Record Turtlebot Semantic data using Synthetic Data Recorder
 (1)Choose Parameters <br/>
 ![IsaacSim_Semantic_Segmentation22](https://github.com/growingpenguin/growingpenguin.github.io/assets/110277903/1498393e-a576-4a84-89e0-6e8dcec99977) <br/>
 Chose rgb, colorize_semantic_segmentation, instance_id_segmentation, and colorize_instance_id_segmentation <br/>